andrew/ultimate-awesome/README.md

 - [awesome-rlhf](https://github.com/louieworth/awesome-rlhf) - An index of algorithms for reinforcement learning from human feedback (rlhf)).
 - [awesome-expat](https://github.com/marceloboeira/awesome-expat) - :earth_americas: A curated list of resources for expats.
 - [Chrome-OS-Guide](https://github.com/mikeroyal/Chrome-OS-Guide) - Chrome OS Guide.
-- [awesome-txt](https://github.com/mundimark/awesome-txt) - A collection of awesome .TXT / Text  tools, formats, services, tips & tricks and more.
 - [awesome-nodegui](https://github.com/nodegui/awesome-nodegui) - Useful resources for creating apps with NodeGui .
 - [Find.Your.Purpose](https://github.com/OpenGenus/Find.Your.Purpose) - An exhaustive list of products with a purpose of making our World a better place to live in and to help you find your mission. .
 - [awesome-mdm-dev](https://github.com/petarov/awesome-mdm-dev) - :iphone: A curated list of Mobile Device Management (MDM) developer resources.